-The global textile recycling market grew at a CAGR of around 19% during 2014-2019.
+The global textile recycling market reached a value of around US$ 5 Billion in 2020.
 Textile recycling refers to the method of reprocessing and reusing old clothing, scarps, and fibrous waste materials.
 Generally, these materials are recovered from discarded clothes, carpets, furniture, tires, footwear, and other non-durable goods, such as towels and sheets.
 Textile recycling offers several environmental and economic benefits, such as reducing land and water pollution, minimizing dependence on virgin fibers, curbing usage of chemical dyes, and optimum consumption of energy and water.
 In recent times, it has emerged as an effective method for sustainability development in the apparel industry.
 Owing to these benefits, recycled textiles find wide applications across several end-use industries, including apparel, home furnishings, and other industrial sectors, such as retail, automotive, mining, building, construction, etc.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global textile recycling market report, along with forecasts for growth at the global, regional and country-level from 2020-2025.
-Our report has categorized the market based on region, product type, textile waste, distribution channel, and end-users.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global textile recycling market report, along with forecasts for growth at the global, regional and country-level from 2021-2026.
+Our report has categorized the market based on region, product type, textile waste, distribution channel, and end-use.

 Breakup by Product Type:

 Breakup by End-Use: